-Whichever model of Sportback you choose, you get an interior that makes a similarly priced BMWs look a little bit dated.
-The Audi’s large infotainment screen means there are few conventional buttons, which shows off the A5’s excellent plastic quality, consistent gaps between trim pieces and expensive-looking finishes – in short, it makes you feel pretty good about life when you’re behind the wheel.
+Whichever Audi A5 Sportback you choose, you get a high-quality interior, if one that’s a bit sensible in terms of design.
+The Audi’s large infotainment screen means there are few conventional buttons, which shows off the A5’s excellent plastic quality, consistent gaps between trim pieces and expensive-looking finishes.

 It’s just as well-built as the similar-size Audi A4 saloon, yet the A5’s driving position feels lower and sportier.
 A wide range of adjustment for the steering wheel and driver’s seat means you’ll find it easy to get comfy regardless of how tall or short you are.

-If you mostly drive on the motorway, it’s worth choosing the 190hp 2.0-litre diesel engine that’s quick but also very frugal on fuel.
-If you do shorter journeys and fancy something a bit more sporty, choose the quicker 252hp 2.0-litre petrol.
+If you mostly drive on the motorway, it’s worth choosing the 40 TDI 150hp 2.0-litre diesel engine that’s brisk but also very economical on fuel.
+If you do shorter journeys and fancy something a bit more sporty, you may prefer the 45 TFSI 204hp 2.0-litre petrol.

-The standard six-speed manual gearbox is slick, but the optional seven-speed automatic takes the stress out of town drive.
-If you often drive on wet, slippery roads it’s worth considering the optional quattro four-wheel-drive system.
+The Audi’s standard six-speed manual gearbox is slick, but the optional seven-speed automatic takes the stress out of town drive and if you often drive on wet, slippery roads it’s worth considering the optional quattro four-wheel-drive system.

-If it’s going to be carrying you and your family it’s good to know the A5 Sportback was awarded five stars when it was crash tested by Euro NCAP.
+If it’s going to be carrying you and your family it’s good to know the Audi A5 Sportback was awarded five stars when it was crash-tested by Euro NCAP.